 Yes, The Gloria is included in the Nuptial Mass.
 This has been the case since the revision of the Roman Missal in 2011.
-The Gloria is not included in Nuptial Masses that occur during Advent and Lent.
+The Gloria is always included in Nuptial Masses, even those that occur during Advent and Lent.

 In the Archdiocese of Saint Louis, Weddings are not allowed on Sunday expect for the following: Military personnel, First responder personnel, and those involved in the catering business.
 The local ordinary must approve these and other exceptional cases.